Waingapu

 Waingapu is the largest town in the eastern half of Sumba island, East Nusa Tenggara, Indonesia.
 It is the capital town of the East Sumba Regency (Sumba Timur).

 History

-About 5 km south of Waingapu, the prehistorical site of Lambanapu has been dated at around 2,800 BCE.
+About 5 km south of Waingapu, the prehistorical site of Lambanapu has been dated at around 2,800 BC.

 Transportation

 Aviation

 East Sumba's Waingapu Airport 'Umbu Mehang Kunda' (IATA: WGP - ICAO: WRRW) is located in Waingapu.

 Maritime

 The town is served by ferries from nearby islands.

 The Pelni Company runs two ferries through Waingapu.
 The KM Awu runs every two weeks on the two-way itinerary Benoa (Bali) – Bima (Sumbawa) – Waingapu – Ende (Flores) – Savu – Rote Island – Kupang (West Timor) – Larantuka (Flores) – Kalabahi (Alor Island).
 The smaller KM Wilis runs more or less every week on the two-way itinenary Batulicin (Borneo) – Makassar (South Sulawesi) – Labuan Bajo (Flores) – Waikelo (Waitabula, Kota Tambolaka district, Sumba Barat Daya regency) – Waingapu – Ende – Kupang – Kalabahi.
 Both use the new port (in front of the old port but 7 km by land between the two ports).

 The Sabuk Nusantara Company runs various freight and passenger boats linking Waingapu and Waikelo with Sumbawa, Flores and Timor about once a week (n° 79 generally for Waingapu and n° 49 for Waikelo).
 There is no fixed departure time.

 ASDP Indonesia Ferry has small ferries that do not run when the sea gets somewhat rough.
 It uses the port located 2 km beyond the new port and 9 km from town.
 Leaving from Waingapu, it does return trips twice a week to Aimere (the port for Ngada Regency, Flores), once a week to Ende, once a week to Savu and three times a week to Kupang.

 Waingapu is the only port in the island that can accommodate oil tankers - which often run late.